Our live-in care services

 - Social services: Accompanying the client to appointments; companionship and friendship; recreational support, social events.

-Are they on call all the time?
+Are carers on call all the time?

 The carer will be in the home most of the time but should have a couple of hours entirely to themselves at a convenient time during each day.
 If necessary, someone can be organised to cover.

 The carer will obviously help if there is a problem during the night but they should not be disturbed more than a couple of times a night.
 They need their sleep to provide good care during the day.
-If the client needs regular attention overnight, then an extra Night carer would be appropriate.
+If the client needs regular attention overnight, then an extra night carer would be appropriate.

 Saga can accommodate any length of time you may require a carer – long term or short term.
 Sometimes a rota of regular carers will work on a two-week pattern.

 When it comes to making a choice about which home care agency to select, it’s important to gather as much information as possible.
 You need to make sure you compare different providers in order to meet your loved one’s requirements.

 A day in the life of a live-in carer